mbalotin/Spring-Example/README.md

 Spring Example 1.0
 ======

-This is an skeleton project using spring.
+This is a skeleton project using spring.

-The main ideia behind this is to have a working java spring web and/or rest application up and running as quick as possible, seeing as creating a new java project is usually a very time consuming process.
+The main idea behind this is to have a working java spring web and/or rest application up and running as quick as possible, seeing as creating a new java project is usually a very time consuming process.